 - A Collaborator . . . establishing collaborative relationships that help people and programs come into their own.

-- A Convener . . . convening intersectional gatherings, gatherings not just built on our commonalities but also make room for the beauty of our difference.
+- A Convener . . . convening intersectional gatherings, gatherings not just built on our commonalities but that also make room for the beauty of our difference.

 For the more curious—or those who just have time to kill—the narrative professional profile goes…